 Further, rental cars booked with your Amex Business Platinum receive free secondary car rental loss and damage insurance.
 If you incur damage to a rental car, American Express will pay out whatever your primary insurance won’t pay.
 Just note that it will not pay out for damage to other vehicles, property damage, or injuries to you or a passenger.

 For coverage to apply, you must decline the collision damage waiver when you rent your car.
 There are certain location and vehicle-type exclusions that can be found in the coverage terms, too.
 You can find these exclusions on American Express’ website or by calling the number on the back of your credit card.

 Because this coverage is secondary, we value this benefit modestly at $50.
 However, it could come in handy if your primary insurance has low coverage on rental cars.
-Consider getting a card with primary damage and loss insurance if you want primary as compared to secondary coverage.
+Consider getting a credit card with primary rental car insurance if you want primary, as compared to secondary, coverage.

 When you book a plane ticket with your Amex Business Platinum card, your baggage is insured against loss for the cardmember, the cardmember’s spouse, and the cardholder’s children under 23 years old.

 If your loss includes both carry-on and checked baggage, a maximum of $3,000 total will be paid.
 Because you’re unlikely to use this benefit often, we’ll value it at $100 for the purpose of this article, but the peace of mind can be invaluable.

 Finally, travel booked with your Amex Business Platinum card is covered by American Express’ Travel Accident Insurance plan.
 This benefit pays out up to $500,000 if a covered person is killed or dismembered while riding as a passenger on, boarding, exiting from, or being struck by a common carrier.

 Coverage is also available for passengers who suffer exposure or disappearance due to a common carrier’s vessel disappearing, wrecking, or sinking.